Codeon-GmbH/mulle-clang-project/README.md

 The compiler compiles Objective-C source for the **mulle-objc** runtime by default.
-When compiling for **mulle-objc** the compiler will use the [meta-ABI](//www.mulle-kybernetik.com/weblog/2015/mulle_objc_meta_call_convention.html) for all method calls.
+When compiling for **mulle-objc** the compiler will use the [meta-ABI](//www.mulle-kybernetik.com/weblog/2015/mulle_objc_meta_call_convention.html) for all Objective-C method calls.
+C function calls use the platform convention.
 The resultant `.o` files are linkable like any other compiled C code.

 ### AAM - Always Autorelease Mode